raspberrypilearning/disco-dance-floor/en/step_4.md

 Go to the 'Hierarchy' window and select the **Ball** GameObject.

-In the 'Inspector' window, go to 'Add Component' and search for 'Script' and choose 'NewScript'.
+In the 'Inspector' window, go to 'Add Component' and search for 'Script' and choose 'New script'.

 Name the new script 'SpotlightController' and drag it into the 'Scripts' folder.